Do you have a care plan for pressure ulcer prevention?

 - Check tubing every couple of hours to ensure it is not digging into the skin or trapped under the person’s body.
 For instance, check that the oxygen tubing isn’t putting pressure on the person’s ear or that the catheter tubing isn’t under the person’s leg.

 - Use pads and incontinence products if urine/stool leakage is a concern.
-The products should be changed as soon as possible once soiled to avoid a skin rash.
-Take a look at When Nature Won’t Stop Calling, an article about incontinence and how to manage it.
+The products should be changed as soon as possible once soiled .
+Consider reading When Nature Won’t Stop Calling, an article about incontinence and how to manage it.

 - Avoid scrubbing the person’s skin during bathing or washing.
 The water should be lukewarm or room temperature.
 Also,try to apply moisturizer to their skin after bathing or washing.